sblisesivdin/gpaw-tools/installation/conda.md

     $ conda install -c conda-forge gpaw elastic requests phonopy pandas

-NOTE: For the energy consumption measurement feature, you can install mongo and pandas packages with conda.
+NOTE: For the energy consumption measurement feature, you can install Mongo and Pandas packages with Conda.
 However, you must install only pyRAPL with pip in the next step.
-This workflow and the energy consumption measurement feature is not tested on conda yet.
+This workflow and the energy consumption measurement feature have not tested on conda yet.
 Please submit a better installation solution in this page.
 Thanks.
 {: .text-red-200 }

 NOTE: If the user wants to use gpaw-tools versions 23.7.0 and before, GPAW version 22.8.0 must be used.
 The above command will be `conda install -c conda-forge gpaw=22.8.0 elastic requests`